scarioscia/hmm_workshop/README.md

 ## Updating the Module

 Feel free to use this if you have a group of students who might benefit - or if you're a curious biologist yourself!
 Reach out directly to Sara (saracarioscia@jhu.edu) or Dylan (dtaylo95@jhu.edu) if you have any questions or suggestions.
-If there's a feature or other update you'd like added, please submit an issue directly on GitHub.
+If there's a feature or other update you'd like added, please create an issue directly on GitHub.